AdobeDocs/experience-platform.pt-BR/help/query-service/data-distiller/ml-feature-pipelines/feature-engineering.md

 - Adicione lógica para criar um novo conjunto de dados de treinamento se ele não existir e insira os novos rótulos e recursos no conjunto de dados de treinamento existente caso contrário.
 Isso requer uma série de duas versões do query de conjunto de treinamento:
    - Primeiro, usando a instrução `CREATE TABLE IF NOT EXISTS {table_name} AS`
    - Em seguida, usando a instrução `INSERT INTO {table_name}` para o caso em que o conjunto de dados de treinamento já existe
-- Adicione uma instrução `SNAPSHOT BETWEEN $from_snapshot_id AND $to_snapshot_id` para limitar a consulta a dados de evento que foram adicionados dentro de um intervalo especificado.
-O prefixo `$` nas IDs de instantâneo indica que elas são variáveis que serão passadas quando o modelo de consulta for executado.
+- Add a `SNAPSHOT BETWEEN $from_snapshot_id AND $to_snapshot_id` statement to limit the query to event data that was added within a specified interval.
+The `$` prefix on the snapshot IDs indicates that thy are variables that will be passed in when the query template is executed.

-A aplicação dessas alterações resulta na seguinte consulta:
+Applying those changes results in the following query:

 +++Selecione para exibir um exemplo de consulta